-At McArthur, we are committed to ensuring that our school is a safe and productive learning environment.
-Where necessary, interventions or disciplinary action may be used to address unacceptable behavior by students.

-We approach student behavior and conduct in a way that supports positive student behavior and personal development by managing discipline through proactive, responsive, and restorative strategies.
+At Highlands School, we are committed to ensuring that our school is a safe and productive learning environment.
+Where necessary, interventions or disciplinary action may be used to address unacceptable behaviour by students.
+We approach student behaviour and conduct in a way that supports positive student behaviour and personal development by managing discipline through proactive, responsive, and restorative strategies.

 These strategies include, but are not limited to:

-- conversation in the context of the classroom, that usually involve the classroom teacher/ staff - where appropriate, restorative conversations between students will be facilitated by staff - in more serious concerns that involve safety, or repeated concerns, administrative staff (e.g. principal, assistant principal, etc.) may be included for restorative conversations or meetings - the consequences to behavior of one student will not be discussed with a parent/family member of another child - age appropriate responses to unacceptable behavior may include: recess spent walking outside

-- with an adult, recess spent indoors at the office area, time spent working on academic tasks at the office area or in another classroom, in-school or out-of-school suspension - processes are in place for documenting student behavior in the forms of reflection pages, log entries, letters of suspension and formal communication with parents
+- conversation in the context of the classroom, that usually involve the classroom teacher or other classroom staff - where appropriate, restorative conversations between students will be facilitated by staff - in more serious concerns that involve safety, or repeated concerns, administrative staff (e.g. principal, assistant principal, etc.) may be included for restorative conversations or meetings · responses to student behaviours, including consequences or interventions, will take into account a student's age, maturity and individual circumstances - the responses to behaviour of one student will not be discussed with a parent/family member of another child - where appropriate, parents/guardians are included in the process of conversation and consequence, and will be informed of consequences and interventions for their child, with the understanding that school administration is responsible for final decisions - age appropriate responses to unacceptable behaviour may include: recess spent walking outside with an adult, time spent working on academic tasks at the office area or in another classroom, in-school or out-of-school suspension - processes are in place for documenting student reflection pages, as well as log entries, letters of suspension and formal communication with parents - recommendation for expulsion

 Our goal is to support students to become positive, productive citizens within and outside of our school walls.
 Although staff focus on encouraging and celebrating the positive, there are times when students will make choices that are inappropriate or unsafe.
-When this happens, we will work with students, parents and families to respond to unacceptable behavior in a way that helps students to learn from their mistakes and to help all students continue to feel safe and respected at McArthur.
+When this happens, we will work with students, parents and families to respond to unacceptable behaviour in a way that helps students to learn from their mistakes, and to help all students continue to feel safe and respected at Highlands School.